 ___ Turf Area

-The goals of each of these types of questions can become very similar, so it’s important to be aware in overlap in the data you are trying to collect from each particular question.
+The goals of each of these types of questions can become very similar, so it’s important to be aware of overlap in the data you are trying to collect from each particular question.

 Questions to Consider for Your Gym Member Survey